kvutien/Doc-Reading_Notes_ElizaOS/README.md

   // ...other configurations
 });
 ```
-Therefore, the character file (characterConfig) is loaded at the very beginning of the agent's workflow, defining its persona and behavior before any interactions or actions take place.
+We see in the above code that the character file (``characterConfig``) is loaded at the very beginning of the agent's workflow, defining its persona and behavior before any interactions or actions take place.

 Each key in this JSON object characterConfig represents a specific aspect of the character's configuration:
--	"name": The character's display name.
+-	"**name**": The character's display name.
--	"modelProvider": The AI model provider used to power the character.
+-	"**modelProvider**": The AI model provider used to power the character.
--	"clients": An array of supported client types.
+-	"**clients**": An array of supported client types.
--	"bio": The character's background information.
+-	"**bio**": The character's background information.
--	"lore": Backstory elements that shape the character's persona.
+-	"**lore**": Backstory elements that shape the character's persona.
--	"messageExamples": Sample conversations that demonstrate the character's communication style.
+-	"**messageExamples**": Sample conversations that demonstrate the character's communication style.
--	"postExamples": Examples of social media posts that represent the character's online presence.
+-	"**postExamples**": Examples of social media posts that represent the character's online presence.
--	"topics": Areas of interest or expertise.
+-	"**topics**": Areas of interest or expertise.
--	"style": Guidelines for the character's communication style across different contexts.
+-	"**style**": Guidelines for the character's communication style across different contexts.
--	"adjectives": Words that describe the character's traits.
+-	"**adjectives**": Words that describe the character's traits.
--	"settings": Additional configuration settings, such as model specifications and voice settings.
+-	"**settings**": Additional configuration settings, such as model specifications and voice settings.
 As an example, here is an extract of the character "trump".
 See the complete file in eliza/characters/trump.character.json.
-The data is extracted automatically by AI from the tweet archives.
+The data is extracted by AI from the tweet archives.
 ``` javascript
 {
     "name": "trump",